Doctors Warn Skims’ Viral Face Wrap Could Backfire: “Finally, Someone Said It”

 “If you have not undergone a facelift, neck lift, or neck lipo in the last two weeks, there is no reason for you to wrap your face and neck,” he warned.

-Dr Jalalabadi explained that unnecessary compression could actually make swelling worse.
-“In doing so, you will only worsen your under-eye puffiness and facial swelling as this thing is compressing the outflow track of your lymphatics of your face,” he said, pointing to his cheeks and neck.
+Dr. Jalalabadi explained that unnecessary compression could actually worsen swelling.
+“In doing so, you will only exacerbate your under-eye puffiness and facial swelling, as this thing compresses the outflow track of your lymphatics in your face,” he said, pointing to his cheeks and neck.

 His comments struck a chord, with one user writing, “Finally — someone said it!
 Thank you.”
 Another added, “Thank you for this PSA.
-Maybe people will wake up that they sell us products for problems we didn’t even know we had.”
+Maybe people will wake up to the fact that they sell us products for problems we didn’t even know we had.”

 Kim Kardashian Reacts to Anthony Hopkins Poking Fun at Her SKIMS Face Wrap